Being involved in a car accident is an extremely stressful life event, and it only becomes more stressful in the months following the crash.

 Of course, you should also discuss your options with your attorney to make sure your insurance company isn’t cheating you.
 Your attorney will be familiar with your insurance policy and whether you can file a claim.

-Being a passenger in a car accident is a stressful life event that can not only leave you with physical injury, but emotional and mental injury as well.
+Being a passenger in a car accident is a stressful life event that can not only leave you with physical injury but emotional and mental trauma as well.

-You need to make sure you are properly compensated for the accident by filing claims against the driver’s insurance and your own insurance policy.
+You need to make sure you are adequately compensated for the accident by filing claims against the driver’s insurance and your own insurance policy.